My Favorite Birthdays

 Today I turn 20, at least in hexadecimal numbers.
-And to celebrate 20h birthday, I’d like to take a look back.
+And to celebrate my 0x20 birthday, I’d like to take a look back.
 Like Christmas, birthdays provide a landmark in the memories of life.
 I couldn’t tell you where I was on any given June 9, or any August 9.
 But when it comes to July 9, I remember them all.
 Here are some of the more prominent memories:

 3rd Birthday in Missouri